Skip to main content

 Updating the Store

-Use useStoreReducer to get the store state and dispatch function.
+Use useStoreReducer to get the store state and setStore function.
 Unlike useStore, the store returned from useStoreReducer does not trigger re-renders when it changes, making it useful for reading values without subscribing to updates:

 import { useStoreReducer } from "contection";